jethornton/sphinx-travis/README.md

 # sphinx-travis
-Deploying documentst from a GitHub repository using Sphinx and Travis-CI
+Deploying documents from a GitHub repository using Sphinx and Travis-CI